annagrotius/Irony_Detection_Classifier/README.md

             >>>> Note: All visualisations and tables should automatically be saved to your same file directory now.

-4) Run the "irony_validation.py" file on your desired Python environment, remembering again to insert the same file directory path at the very top.
-Here you can pick and choose which features to include within the classifier and adjust their weighting.
+4) Run the "irony_testing.py" file on your desired Python environment, remembering again to insert the same file directory path at the very top.***

-5) Once you have selected which linguistic features to include, run the rest of the code to attain the accuracy score, which will be shown at the very bottom.
-The results will be saved in your file directory under the name "validation_classification_results.csv".
+5) (()) The results will be saved in your file directory under the name "validation_classification_results.csv".

 6) The same process can then be undertaken on the final "irony_test.py" file, with the final result file being saved under the name "test_classification_results.csv".
 The final accuracy score will be printed at the end of the script additionally.

+***
+A validation script is also included.
+This dataset was used to pick and choose features to include within the classifier and adjust their weighting.
+You can also use this script and associated dataset: once you have selected which linguistic features to include, run the rest of the code to attain the accuracy score, which will be shown at the very bottom.

 ---
 FUNCTION INFORMATION
 Included within this repository are two files entitled "feature_stats.py" and "classification_stats.py", which include all the functions used within the project.
 Below will give you a brief explanation regarding what each of them do and what parameters should be included.

 *FEATURE_STATS:

 get_all_tokens(test_dict)

 get_words(listx)

 get_punct(listx)

 average_word_length(doc)

 average_sent_length(doc)
 check_sarcsymbol(doc)
 count_uppercase(doc)